Paczur/awm/README.md

 - Clickable status bar
 - Probably some config changes
 - Even more stability improvements
-- More universal default settings and install location
+- More universal default settings

 ## Build && Installation
-`make release` should create bin/awm, to install it just copy it to any dir in your path.
+awm uses Makefiles for compilation so simple `make && make install` should work.
+Keep in mind user_config.h has some setup specific settings so they require changing to work with your configuration.
+Scripts used are coppied to /etc/awm/scripts.